 LEGO’s new Disney series of Collectible Minifigures is probably the most hotly anticipated series yet, and LEGO’s sent us a case to review.
 They will retail for $3.99 USD like other recent series, but this time there are 18 unique figures to collect, instead of the typical 16.
-Some lucky folks have already found them for sale, but they should be widely available May 1.
+You can purchase them on The LEGO Shop now.

 The Disney figs come in a case of 60, with each case containing three full sets plus some extras.
 Our case broke down like this: